stan-dev/cmdstanpy/docs/sample.rst

 - ``sample`` - A 3-D numpy.ndarray which contains all post-warmup draws across all chains arranged as (draws, chains, columns).
 - ``warmup`` - A 3-D numpy.ndarray which contains all warmup draws across all chains arranged as (draws, chains, columns).

-Useful methods for downstream analysis are:
+Methods for downstream analysis are:

 - ``stan_variable(var_name)`` - Returns a numpy.ndarray which contains the set of draws in the sample for the named Stan program variable.
 - ``stan_variables()`` - Return dictionary of all Stan program variables.